 Types of Soft Skills

-Soft skills can’t be learned by rote, and involve emotional intelligence and empathy, which often makes them more complicated to impart to a student.
+Soft skills can’t be learned by rote, and they involve emotional intelligence and empathy, which often makes them more complicated to impart to a student.

 Focus on Your Most Relevant Skills

 When job searching, it’s important to include the skills the employer is seeking in your resume and job applications.
 The desired skills (both hard and soft) will be listed in the requirements section of job postings and help wanted ads.

-Start by highlighting the skills that are the closest match to the job requirements in your job application materials.
-But there’s more to match your qualifications to a job, there is more to it than just looking for keywords in the listing.
+Match Your Qualifications to the Job.
+But while you need to match your qualifications to a job, there is more to it than just looking for keywords in the listing.
 It’s also essential to go beyond the job posting.